Economics and Statistics - ECOSTAT

 Admission to the second year is based on the performance of each student in the first-year exams, including the number of Fail and the number of resits each student has been given.
 Rules on admission to the second and subsequent years, as well as all the other rules regulating the teaching and research activities of ECOSTAT are formalized by the PC and communicated to each student after enrollment.

-(§) in common (partially or totally) with the other curriculum; (*) in alternative.
+(§) in common (partially or totally) with the other curriculum; (*) in alternative within a given curriculum.

 The Program Committee (PC) approves the (minimum) number of papers which form a typical PhD dissertation.
 These papers have to be potentially publishable on high-quality internationally refereed journals.